 Risk Control Mechanisms Control Status Update Α. A. The Pension Fund Investment Strategy does not deliver the long term projected investments returns and does not comply with legislation A.1 Ensure the strategy complies with the Local Government Pension Scheme regulations, Statement of Investment Principles and Investment Management Agreements.
 Implemented An update on the Asset Pooling is provided in a separate report to the Pensions Committee and Board meetings.
-The Minister for Local Government met with ACCESS representatives in November and approved the July 2016 submission, however ACCESS representatives are in further discussions regarding the investment model to be established.
+The Minister for Local Government approved the ACCESS proposal.
 A.2 Diversify investment across asset classes and markets to reduce the impact of financial market volatility including setting a limit on the proportion of Fund's assets held in illiquid asset classes such as private equity and property.
 Implemented No issues to report